KevinKra/Notes/certifications/aws/solutions_architect/readme.md

 - Useful for regulatory requirements that may not support multi-tenant virtualization.
 - Great for licensing which does not support multi-tenancy or cloud deployments (like Oracle licensing).
-- Can be purchased On-demand
+- Can be purchased on-demand.
 - Can be purchased as a Reservation for up to 70% off the on-demand price.

 ### EC2 Instance Types